 Often when people talk about student loans, they’re referring to federal student loans which are given out by the government and have a common set of criteria around things like interest rates, repayment plans, and forgiveness programs.

-When it comes to federal student loans, you qualify for them by filling out a FAFSA (Free Application for Federal Student Aid) form which allows the government to determine your financial need in relation to your family’s income and the school you’ll be attending as well as by looking at your family’s means.
+When it comes to federal student loans, you apply for them by filling out the FAFSA® (Free Application for Federal Student Aid) form which allows the government to determine your financial need in relation to your family’s income and the school you’ll be attending.

-In contrast, private student loans are student loans that are offered by banks or private lenders to help you pay for school.
-To qualify for them you have to fill out a loan application like you would for any other loan, like a mortgage or an auto loan.
+In contrast, private student loans are student loans that are offered by banks or private lenders to help people pay for school.
+To apply for them, you have to fill out a loan application as you would for any other loan, like a mortgage or an auto loan.

-How much you can borrow won’t just depend on the costs of your degree, but typically will depend primarily on your credit score and income and the credit score and income of your co-signer (should you need or opt to have one).
+How much you can borrow won’t just depend on the costs of your degree, but typically depends primarily on personal financial factors like your credit score and income and the credit score and income of your cosigner (should you need or opt to have one).

 The Benefits of Private Student Loans

 There are a lot of benefits when it comes to private student loans.
-For many students, they can mean the difference between paying your tuition and fees in full or not being able to.
+For many students, they can mean the difference between paying tuition and fees in full or not being able to.
 One key benefit of private student loans is that you can apply for them at any time of the year — unlike federal student loans.

 For that reason, they can potentially help you with those end-of-term funding shortfalls.
-Just be sure to plan ahead since it can take up to two months for the private loans to clear your account.
+Just be sure to plan ahead since it may take a while for the private loans to clear your account depending on the lender.

-Private student loans are often used to make up the difference between what a student is able to borrow in federal student loans and their remaining need after things like grants, work study, or part-time jobs are factored in.
+Private student loans are often used to make up the difference between what a student is able to borrow in federal student loans and their remaining need after things like scholarships, federal or state grants, work-study, or part-time jobs are factored in.

-The maximum amount that you can borrow from programs offered through federal government student loan programs depends on things such as whether you’re an undergraduate or a graduate or professional student and whether you’re a dependent or an independent student.
+The maximum amount that you can borrow through federal government student loan programs depends on things such as whether you’re an undergraduate or a graduate or professional student and whether you’re a dependent or an independent student.

 Another benefit of private student loans is that you have more control over things like private student loan interest rates.
 There are private student loans that offer you the option of either fixed or variable interest rates.

-Private student loans also have more choices in regard to term lengths.
-Many allow you to choose between five, 10, and 20-year term lengths on your loans.
+Private student loans may also have more choices in regard to loan terms.
+Many allow you to choose between 5-, 10-, and 20-year term lengths on your loans.

-Unlike other types of loans, private student loans do not often charge origination fees or prepayment fees, though you should check the fine print on your award to make sure.
+Some private student loans do not charge origination fees, though you should check the fine print on your award to make sure.

 The Downsides of Private Student Loans

-Another change in the industry is that more lenders are shifting their lending criteria away from simply looking at your income and credit score to also looking at things like your grades and income potential.
-That means that more students may be able to qualify for loans without having to get a co-signer.
+Another change in the industry is that more lenders are shifting their lending criteria away from simply looking at things like student’s income and credit score to also looking at things like your grades and income potential.
+That means that hopefully more students may be able to qualify for private student loans without having to get a cosigner.

-For example, you could apply for an income-driven repayment plan with federal student loans that would allow you to pay just 10% to 20% of your income towards your student loans and then would forgive those loans after 20 to 25 years.
-In contrast, when you lock in your term length on your private loans, you can’t change your repayment term unless you refinance those loans.
+For example, you could apply for an income-driven repayment plan with federal student loans that, if you qualified, would allow you to pay just 10% to 20% of your income toward your student loans and then could forgive those loans after 20 to 25 years.
+In contrast, when you lock in your term length on your private loans, you can’t typically change your repayment term unless you refinance your student loans.

-Other people express concern that private student loans lead students to borrow more than they will be able to afford to repay, or to borrow amounts that will make repayment much more difficult.
+Other people express concern that private student loans lead students to borrow more than they will be able to afford to repay or to borrow amounts that will make repayment much more difficult.
 Responsible borrowing is critically important, especially when it comes to student loan debt, and only you and your family will know what’s right for you.

-Another downside of private student loans is that they are generally not dischargeable in bankruptcy unless the borrower files an adversary complaint and meets the undue hardship test.
-This is unlike other types of unsecured consumer loans like lines of credit or credit cards.
+Another downside of private student loans is that they are generally not dischargeable in bankruptcy unless the borrower files an adversary complaint and meets an undue hardship test.
+This is unlike other types of unsecured consumer loans, like lines of credit or credit cards.

 Should You Consider Private Student Loans?